doinyne/JavaScript_Codecademy/README.md

-A repo for code create from codecademy
+A repo for code created from codecademy